 Your child’s bedroom not only needs to be a fun space, but one that promotes calm and restful sleep too.
 Just like adults, children sleep best when their bedroom is cool, dark and quiet, and even making sure the space is tidy can help with relaxation, helping them to fall asleep.

 To help your child drift off into the land of nod, their bedroom should be nice and dark.
 Bright lights from electronic screens, household lighting and external lights, can delay the production of the sleep hormone, melatonin, making it harder for your child to fall asleep.
 So, make sure to remove any electronic devices from the room and block out external light with blackout curtains.
 Ideally the bedroom should be as dark as possible, but understandably, some kids are scared of the dark, so consider a nightlight to add a sense of security and to avoid switching on the main light for those night time bathroom trips.
 A nightlight keeps light levels to a minimum, reducing stimulation and helping them to fall back asleep in no time.
-And when it comes to room temperature, your child’s bedroom should be on the cooler side for bedtime - around 19C is the ideal temperature to encourage sleep.
+And when it comes to room temperature, your child’s bedroom should be on the cooler side for bedtime.

 a tidy bedroom for better sleep